paullepoulpe/master-thesis/src/08_Evaluation.md

 ## Discussion
-All of the runs where only one of the optmization is enabled show no significant speedups.
+All of the runs where only one of the optimization is enabled show no significant speedups.
 In some cases even, the optimization seems to be counter productive.

 This behavior can be explained in the case of `SoA`.
 The transformation creates many loops, each one potentially duplicating computation.
-All of those loops are independent from each other however and thus embarassingly[^2eval] parallelizable.
-As the parallelism factor increases, `SoA` becomes advantagious.
+All of those loops are independent from each other however and thus embarrassingly[^2eval] parallelizable.
+As the parallelism factor increases, `SoA` becomes advantageous.

 The more surprising result is that fusion does not seem to provide a substantial gain, no matter the parallelism factor.
 The assumption that is made currently in Delite however is that fusion is always beneficial and is therefore turned on by default.
 It might be wise to revisit this assumption and understand precisely when it is productive to enable fusion.